 What is the Pupil Premium?

-A premium is also in place for children in care, those children adopted from care (LAC), as well as those whose parents are currently serving in the armed forces, or have done so at any point in the last 5 years (Ever 5 SFP; Service Family Premium).
+A premium is also in place for children in care, those children adopted from care - Looked After Children (LAC), as well as those whose parents are currently serving in the armed forces, or have done so at any point in the last 5 years (Ever 5 SFP; Service Family Premium).

 “It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”
 (DFE website)